 Incorporate Hormone-Supporting Foods and Herbs

 Adaptogens like ashwaganda, rhodiola, shisandra and maca are popular for supporting hormone health, thanks to their balancing effect, but you can also support your hormones with more common choices like cacao and matcha.
+Our Adaptogen Powder features ashwagandha and maca in its three-ingredient blend, providing essential hormone support.
 I start every morning with a matcha tea whisked with one teaspoon each of gelatinized maca powder, cacao powder and collagen peptides.
 The combination is balancing and energizing (without spiking cortisol, thanks to an amino acid called L-Theanine found in green tea).

 Top 3 Hormone-Balancing Superfoods

 Maca, or Peruvian ginseng, is a potent adaptogen that is widely regarded to provide numerous health benefits.
 Adaptogens work with the body’s endocrine system, which regulates our hormone levels and their functions—including energy, mood, sleep, metabolism, and more.
 Studies suggest that maca root helps regulate cortisol levels.
 Cortisol, a stress hormone, affects hormone production, including estrogen and progesterone in women.
 By incorporating maca into your diet, you can help your body produce the correct amount of other hormones as well.